-In May 2009 the Cinderford Northern Quarter AAP consultant team conducted a series of consultation events in Cinderford.
 The events were designed to engage key stakeholders and members of the local community in order to inform the development of the AAP Preferred Option.

-Full details of the consultation process and outcomes are provided in the Cinderford Northern Quarter Masterplan and Area Action Plan Consultation Report (August 2009).
-A summary of key activities and key sustainability issues raised is provided in Box 3.1 below and Table 3.2 Key Sustainability Issues Raised and AAP Response.
+Full details of the consultation process and outcomes are provided in the 2011 Cinderford Northern Quarter Masterplan and Area Action Plan Consultation Report.
+A summary of key sustainability issues raised is provided in Table 3.2.